What Parents and Providers Need to Know About HIV Risk and Teens

 • Young gay and bisexual men may incorrectly believe that HIV is no longer a serious health problem because of advances in treatment

 • Social stigma and fear of homosexuality have deep and direct negative effects on the health of gay and bisexual men.
-Negative cultural messages can lead gay and bisexual men to think poorly about themselves and make unhealthy decisions, including those about sex and substance use.
+Negative cultural messages can lead gay and bisexual men to think poorly about themselves and make unhealthy decisions, including about sex and substance use.
 Stigma and discrimination may also make gay and bisexual men less willing to access HIV prevention and care, or may isolate them from family, friends, and other community support networks.

 Teens and Sex